 - Add the fried vegetables to the lentils together with the thyme, beans and soy sauce.
 Add salt and pepper to taste if desired.

 - Simmer for a further 5 to 10 minutes.
 Turn off the heat and add the chocolate.
 Stir well and pour into a large casserole dish or two smaller ones.

 - Boil the potatoes in slightly salted water with the remaining clove of garlic for about 15 minutes or until soft.

 - Drain the potatoes and garlic, add the milk and mash.
 Add 100g of the cheese and beat with a wooden spoon until smooth and creamy.

 - Spread the mash over the lentils.
-Sprinkle the remaining cheese over the top and bake at 180℃ (350℉, Gas 4) for about 25 minutes when the lentils are bubbling and the mash is nicely browned on top.
+Sprinkle the remaining cheese over the top and bake at 180℃ (160℃ fan, 350℉, Gas 4) for about 25 minutes when the lentils should be bubbling and the mash nicely browned on top.

 As I used sprigs of fresh thyme from the garden as well as bay leaves, I am entering this into Cooking with Herbs hosted by Karen of Lavender and Lovage.

 I’m also sharing my chocolate veggie shepherd’s pie with Lost in Food for #CookBlogShare.